shubham-raj-143/webandandroiddevelopment/README.md

 ## I'm a Student, Developer, and Learner!!

-- 📓  Sanskrit could be the future of programmers.
+- 📓  Sanskrit could be the future of programming.
 - 👨🏻‍💻 Collaborate with other Developers
 - ⛳️ 2021 Goals: Build some awesome applications
 - 🧩 Hangouts : I love to read physics  and listen music 🎧